top of page

 The goal of the Indigenous Cultures Center is to benefit the local communities and attract visitors from all over the country.
 The Center located in San Marcos will have multi-purpose facilities focused on education and active/passive outdoor recreation.

 Patriots' Hall is a 10-acre retreat and resource base for all veterans and their families in the Hays County area to connect and find support.
-The Gathering Hall will provide therapeutic classes, vet-to-vet mentoring, educational and motivational workshops, and job networking.
-The property currently has a newly built meeting house with plans to continue building additional facilities such as a gathering hall, wellness center, and outdoor amenities.
+The facility includes a 7,100 sq. ft.
+Main Gathering Hall, which will provide therapeutic classes, vet-to-vet mentoring, educational and motivational workshops, and job networking.
+The property also includes an 800 sq. ft.
+Wellness Center which will assist veterans with VA claims, and a 1,200 sq. ft.
+Meeting House to host the local VFW and American Legion Posts.

 Urban Park